msupply-foundation/omsupply-build-tools/README.md

 When container starts running, you can press enter and run terminal commands inside the container, type `exit` to stop container and release from terminal. `-ti` mean `interactive` (can enter things in terminal) and `tty` (can see terminal output).

-You can now go to `http://localhost:3000` in your browser to access omSupply. `-p` means bind host port 3000 (port on your computer) to docker port 3000 (where app is running inside the container).
+You can now go to `http://localhost:3000` in your browser to access omSupply. `-p 3000:3000` means bind host port 3000 (port on your computer, first 3000) to docker port 3000 (where app is running inside the container, second 3000).

 Every image with data that's pushed to dockerhub should have associated description [here](https://github.com/openmsupply/omsupply-build-tools/tree/main/builds), you can find original data find reference and usernames and passwords there